limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 Apparently, "Use Brain with Google" is not a real path.
 There's also a hint about the famed "rockyou" password list.

-This is how the site looked like when rendered by a browser.
+This is how the site looks like in my browser.

 ![screenshot-1](/assets/images/posts/homeless-walkthrough/screenshot-1.png){: style="display: block"}
 ![screenshot-2](/assets/images/posts/homeless-walkthrough/screenshot-2.png){: style="display: block"}

-Noticed anything unusual?
-The browser's `User-Agent` string was there.
-In the HTML source code, something else stood out as well.
+Notice anything unusual?
+The browser's `User-Agent` string is there.
+In the HTML source code, something else stands out as well.

 ![screenshot-3](/assets/images/posts/homeless-walkthrough/screenshot-3.png)